-We write you in relation to the draft Italian law laying out 'Provisions relating to the prohibition on the production and marketing of food and feed consisting of, isolated from or produced from cell cultures or tissues derived from vertebrate animals, as well as the prohibition on the designation of processed products containing vegetable proteins as meat' and that was notified to the European Commission on 27 July 2023 (TRIS 2023/0469/IT).
+We write you in relation to the Italian law laying out 'Provisions relating to the prohibition on the production and marketing of food and feed consisting of, isolated or produced from cell cultures or tissues derived from vertebrate animals, as well as the prohibition on the designation of processed products containing vegetable proteins as meat' and that was notified to the European Commission on 1 December 2023 (TRIS 2023/0675/IT).

-With this letter, EAPF and its members call on the European Commission (EC) and Member States to oppose the Italian draft law out of strong concerns that it:
+With this letter, EAPF and its members call on the European Commission (EC) and Member States to oppose the Italian law out of strong concerns that it:

-- Infringes on the free movement of goods on the EU Single market and distorts competition for EU business operators in the field of plant-based foods; - Breaches Regulation (EU) 1169/2011 (the 'FIC Regulation') on the provision of food information to consumers and undermines informed food choices; - Contradicts the ambitions of the EU Farm to Fork Strategy, the European Green Deal and Member States' commitments under the Paris Agreement; - May induce even greater disruptions to the EU Single Market after the TRIS procedure as the list of prohibited sales names will be defined a posteriori.
+- Infringes on the free movement of goods on the EU Single market and distorts competition for EU business operators in the field of plant-based foods; - Breaches Regulation (EU) 1169/2011 (the 'FIC Regulation') on the provision of food information to consumers and undermines informed food choices; - Contradicts the ambitions of the EU Farm to Fork Strategy, the European Green Deal and Member States' commitments under the Paris Agreement; - Will induce even greater disruptions to the EU Single Market, as the list of prohibited sales names will be defined a posteriori. - Contravenes Directive (EU) 2015/1535, which requires Member States to inform the Commission of any draft technical regulation prior to its adoption, for the Commission and the Member States to provide comments (if any).

-- 1) The draft law infringes on the free movement of goods on the EU single market and distorts competition for plant-based food product manufacturers - The draft law aims to ban the use of a wide range of terms, directly or indirectly associated with foods of animal origin, for the purpose of describing and marketing plant-based protein foods.
+- 1) The law infringes on the free movement of goods on the EU single market and distorts competition for plant-based food product manufacturers - The law aims to ban the use of a wide range of terms, directly or indirectly associated with foods of animal origin, for the purpose of describing and marketing plant-based protein foods.
 Article 3 lists categories of denominations: - 'a) legal, common and descriptive names referring to meat, meat production or products made mainly of meat; - b) references to animal species or groups of animal species or to animal morphology or animal anatomy; - c) specific terms used by butchers, delis or fishmongers; - d) names of foods of animal origin representative of commercial uses.'

-As a result, denominations that can be related to meat, meat cuts and butchery would be prohibited on any product that resembles or aims to replace and provide an alternative to animal-based foodstuffs.
+As a result, denominations that can be related to meat or fish, meat cuts and butchery would be prohibited on any product that resembles or aims to replace and provide an alternative to animal-based foodstuffs.

-- Articles 2 and 3 of the draft law do not obey the fundamental principles of clarity and foreseeability of the law, or the principle of proportionality (Article 49 of the Charter of Fundamental Rights; Article 36 of the TFEU).
-They further disregard the principle of non-discrimination against specific categories of food products (Article 35 of the TFEU), acting as a protective measure to bar market access to plant-based products, without bringing clarity on authorised marketing practices.
-The draft law would make plant-based food manufacturers prone to financial and legal sanctions. - The draft law will jeopardise the free movement of goods (CJEU) and contribute to the increasing fragmentation of food labelling rules in the EU as already flagged by the European Parliament.
+- Articles 3 of the law does not obey the fundamental principles of clarity and foreseeability of the law1, or the principle of proportionality (Article 49 of the Charter of Fundamental Rights; Article 36 of the TFEU).
+It further disregards the principle of non-discrimination against specific categories of food products (Article 35 of the TFEU), acting as a protective measure to bar market access to plant-based products, without bringing clarity on authorised marketing practices.
+The law would make plant-based food manufacturers prone to financial and legal sanctions. - The law will jeopardise the free movement of goods (CJEU2) and contribute to the increasing fragmentation of food labelling rules in the EU as already flagged by the European Parliament.
 Foreign food manufacturers would be penalised, as they would be required to introduce new labels for a section of their product line.
 This would be particularly burdensome to small and medium-sized companies (SMEs) as it will induce significant adaptation costs for entering one specific EU Member State.
-The draft law opposes the EU's ambitions to harmonise marketing standards across Member States and to develop the sustainable competitiveness of the agri-food chain.
+The law opposes the EU's ambitions to harmonise marketing standards across Member States and to develop the sustainable competitiveness of the agrifood chain3.
 Instead, identical plant-based products would be marketed differently to consumers, depending on the country of production.
 Such inconsistency and arbitrary restrictions are not conducive to transparent consumer information, breach the dispositions of